kwabenasapong/openpldoc/manual/source/configure.rst

   appears to affect different versions and distributions differently, this setting has been added, rather than try and work it out programmatically.

-**Use alternating row colours in lists:**
+**Use alternating row colors in lists:**
-  Using alternating row colours in most cases makes it easier for the human eye to overview a list of items.
+  Using alternating row colors in most cases makes it easier for the human eye to overview a list of items.
 Uncheck to disable.

 .. _config_players: